projectacrn/acrn-hypervisor/doc/developer-guides/hld/usb-virt-hld.rst

        ports to virtual USB ports.
 It communicate with native USB ports though libusb.

-All the USB data buffers from UOS (User OS) are in the form of TRB (Transfer Request Blocks), according to xHCI spec. xHCI DM will fetch these data buffers when the related xHCI doorbell registers are set.
+All the USB data buffers from a User VM are in the form of TRB (Transfer Request Blocks), according to xHCI spec. xHCI DM will fetch these data buffers when the related xHCI doorbell registers are set.
 These data will convert to *struct usb_data_xfer* and, through USB core,